epidrome/cover-card/README.md

 ### Avatar or Logo

 The avatar image should be square and at least 200 pixels.
 Chances are that you have a selfie somewhere in your media storage.

 ### Background image sets the mood

 There is no aspect ratio requirement for the background image, but it should be big enough for contemporary (desktop, tablet, phone) computer displays and dark enough in order to work for the white foreground text and icons.
-If you don't have a background image then you can use a public domain one from [Unsplash](https://unsplash.com/).

 ### Advanced options